Stuart Fairchild Player Props: Reds vs. Athletics

 - The Athletics pitching staff ranks last in the league with a collective 7.4 strikeouts per nine innings.

-- The Athletics' 8.05 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 7.86 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics give up the most home runs in baseball (48 total, 1.8 per game).
+- The Athletics allow the most home runs in baseball (49 total, 1.8 per game).

-- The Athletics are sending Muller (0-2) to the mound to make his sixth start of the season.
-He is 0-2 with a 7.23 ERA and 17 strikeouts in 23 2/3 innings pitched.
+- Waldichuk (0-2) takes the mound for the Athletics in his sixth start of the season.
+He's put together a 7.82 ERA in 25 1/3 innings pitched, with 18 strikeouts.

-- In his most recent outing on Sunday against the Texas Rangers, the left-hander tossed five innings, giving up four earned runs while surrendering seven hits.
+- In his last time out on Tuesday, the lefty went 5 1/3 innings against the Los Angeles Angels, allowing five earned runs while surrendering six hits.

-- In five games this season, the 25-year-old has a 7.23 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .347 to opposing batters.
+- In five games this season, the 25-year-old has an ERA of 7.82, with 6.4 strikeouts per nine innings.
+Opponents are batting .317 against him.

 © 2023 Data Skrive.
 All rights reserved.